 (For your non-fiction categories you really need to study your particular area as they can vary quite a bit).

 Okay, now you have your word counts down, get back to revising.
 Look over your manuscript, taking your time.
 Does it flow well?
-Are things the way they should be sequentially?
+Are things the way they should be sequential?
 How is the pacing?
 Do you have all of your elements?
 (Check the story ARC).
 Re-work what needs to be re-worked.
 Cut out and add what you need to fix.

 4. The Editing Stage.
 Once your piece has been revised to your satisfaction, it is time to Edit.
 Check spelling, grammar, usage.